pyoungberg/docs.humio.com/content/parsers/creating-a-parser.md

 parser and writing a search query is that you cannot use aggregate functions like e.g. {{< function "groupBy" >}} as the parser acts on one event at a time.

-The input data is usually log lines or JSON objects, but could be any text format like a stack trace or CSV.
+The input data is usually single log lines or JSON objects, but could be any text format like a multiline stack trace or CSV.

 No matter what you send to Humio, the text value will be put in the field called `@rawstring` which is the input to the parser.